Rated 4.9/5 by verified buyers

 What is NFPA 101?

 NFPA 101, the Life Safety Code, is a model code published by NFPA that sets minimum requirements for the design, construction, operation, and maintenance of buildings to protect occupants from fire, smoke, and similar hazards.
-It applies to both new and existing buildings — paired chapters cover each — and is adopted statewide in over 40 US states either directly or by reference.
+It applies to both new and existing buildings, with paired chapters covering each, and is adopted statewide in over 40 US states either directly or by reference.
 The current edition is NFPA 101-2024.

 When does NFPA 101 require two means of egress?

 Section 7.4.1.1 sets two means of egress as the floor for any balcony, mezzanine, story, or portion of a story serving an occupant load above the occupancy chapter's single-exit threshold.
-Common 2024-edition triggers: Business permits a single exit only at occupant load ≤ 30 with travel distance ≤ 75 ft sprinklered (§38.2.4.6); Assembly requires two exits at any space with occupant load ≥ 50 (§12.2.4 / §13.2.4); Mercantile permits a single exit only for small street-floor stores under specific limits.
+Common 2024-edition triggers: Business permits a single exit only in limited cases — for example, three or fewer stories with no more than 30 occupants per story and travel to the outside within 100 ft (§38.2.4.4), or a sprinklered two-story single-tenant building within 100 ft of travel (§38.2.4.6); Assembly requires two exits at any space with occupant load ≥ 50 (§12.2.4 / §13.2.4); Mercantile permits a single exit only for small street-floor stores under specific limits.
 Three exits are required at >500 occupants and four at >1,000 (§7.4.1.2).

 When does NFPA 101 require a mandatory life safety evaluation?